 Climate Resolve’s Work on Cool Roofs in Los Angeles

-To promote these easy, common-sense policies, we brought together dozens of experts, scientists, and leaders from across the country who are making great strides towards creating affordable climate solutions for all.
-Our March, 2013 “Hot City, Cool Roofs” Conference included a keynote from then-Mayor Antonio Villaraigosa, who laid out next steps for how Cool Roofs can improve Los Angeles today, tomorrow, and over the next century.
+In working to help improve the climate resilience of Los Angeles with easy, common-sense policies to better our city, we launched a “Cool Roofs” campaign in 2012.
+A first step was bringing together dozens of experts, scientists, and leaders from across the country who are making great strides towards creating affordable climate solutions.
+At our March 2013 “Hot City, Cool Roofs” Conference, then-Mayor Antonio Villaraigosa laid out next steps for how cool roofs can improve Los Angeles today, tomorrow, and over the next century.

 Climate Resolve and the participants of the conference identified a key takeaway from the conference: passing a law that required all new and refurbished homes to have a cool roof.
 On December 17th, 2013, Los Angeles became the first large city to pass such a law, which was unanimously approved by LA City Council thanks to the work of Climate Resolve.
 “Keeping temperatures down on extreme heat days will protect lives; energy efficiency will save millions of dollars; and cool roofs will help Los Angeles combat global climate change at the local level,” said Climate Resolve’s Executive Director Jonathan Parfrey after the bill passed.

 For Angelenos: Getting a Cool Roof